Sister M. Ferdinand Clark Auditorium

 Limited, partial scholarship funds and special group rates for church groups of two or more people are available.
 Please inquire.

 The class size is limited to 20 participants.
-Be sure to inquire about our early registration discount.

 For more information about the Foundations of Faith Community Nursing course, please contact us at 412-232-5815.